 The Group plans to adopt the new standard on the required effective date.
-Overall, the Group expects no significant impact on its statement of financial position and equity.
+Overall, The Group performed a preliminary assessment of IFRS 9, which is subject to changes arising from a more detailed ongoing analysis.

 Classification and measurement

 The Group does not expect a significant impact on its statement of financial position or equity on applying the classification and measurement requirements of IFRS 9.
 It expects to continue measuring all financial assets currently held at fair value.